What’s A Variance In Real Estate And How Can I Get One?

 No, unless you want to make sure it’s vested with the property.
 Getting a variance in no way obligates you to make the change you requested, it just means you are allowed to if you want to.

 Now that you have the green light from the city to build your addition the way you want it, you start the process of getting approved for financing the project.
-Unfortunately, the financing falls through (boo!) and you’re stuck with a variance that you can’t afford to use.
-The silver lining here is that there’s no penalty for not exercising the variance.
+Unfortunately, the financing falls through and you’re stuck with a variance that you can’t afford to use.
+While it is disappointing that you cannot go through with your plan, the silver lining here is that there’s no penalty for not exercising the variance.

 While you aren’t obligated to make the changes you ask for when you receive a variance, the amount of time you have the option to do them may vary.
 Essentially, when your variance gets approved, there may or may not be an expiration date.
 This requires the change you’ve been granted to be made within a year or some other specified time period.

 The reason variances often have an expiration date is simply that zoning decisions are time sensitive and apply to the current state of the area indicated.
-After all, a land use that’s acceptable in a community one year might not be the next.
+After all, a land use that’s acceptable in a community one year might not be in the next.
 That said, remember that once a variance is vested it remains, even if the zoning preferences and laws of the community change over time.
-To avoid letting your variance expire, make sure you’re ready–from both financial and emotional perspectives –to undertake the project before you ask for permission to get things going.
+To avoid letting your variance expire, make sure you’re ready – from both financial and emotional perspectives – to undertake the project before you ask for permission to get things going.